IBC Airways

-IBC Airways is an FAR Part 135 on-demand airline headquartered in unincorporated Broward County, Florida, near Fort Lauderdale.
+IBC Airways is an FAR Part 135 on-demand airline headquartered in unincorporated Broward County, Florida, United States, near Fort Lauderdale.
 IBC Airways operates on-demand cargo services to the Caribbean.
-Its main bases are Miami International Airport (MIA) and Fort Lauderdale-Hollywood International Airport (FLL).
+Its main base is Miami International Airport (MIA).
 In 2005, IBC Airways began offering on-demand passenger services.

 History

 The airline was established in 1991.
 It developed out of Joseph Costigan's recognition that the Caribbean market was not sufficiently serviced by the legacy airlines.

 It previously had its head office in Building 101 in unincorporated Miami-Dade County in Greater Miami.

 The airline had previously flown flights from Fort Lauderdale to the Leeward airfield at the Guantanamo Bay Naval Base.

 Destinations

-IBC Airways operates the following freight services: